NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 </div>

 <!--
 It's extremely important that there are easy migration paths within the community.

+!!click

 Programming is hard, and some migration paths are not (and have not been) so easy.

 I do believe that libraries I've made have direct code-moddable transition paths to other, more official libraries -- such as Starbeam.

 At the moment, I haven't written any codemods, becaues there is nothing certain to transition to quite yet.

-    Any behavioral difference between my libraries
-    and the "stuff to be migrated to" is considered a bug.
+Any behavioral difference between my libraries and the "stuff to be migrated to" is considered a bug.

+--

+Anywho, getting back to it...
 -->